N0t3/Projects/README.md

 # Projects
-A folder of small projects
+A folder for small projects